jhkette/lbsme/README.md

 ## Set up ##

 You need to add an .env file with the relevant variables in the root of the project.
+At the moment of writing this Readme I am using the production environment for the backend.
+The details will be on the .env file.

 To get a development version of the project please run the command below with the Docker daemon running on your computer.